-This classification refers to accounts for customers residing in single dwelling units that consist of a detached house, semi detached, duplex, triplex or quadruplex house, or individually metered apartment building.
+This classification applies to an account taking electricity at 750 volts or less where the electricity is used exclusively in a separately metered living accommodation.
+Customers shall be residing in single-dwelling units that consist of a detached house or one unit of a semi-detached, duplex, triplex or quadruplex house, with a residential zoning.
+Separately metered dwellings within a town house complex or apartment building also qualify as residential customers.
 Class B consumers are defined in accordance with O. Reg.
 429/04.
-Further servicing details are available in the utility's Conditions of Service.
+Further servicing details are available in the distributor's Conditions of Service.